 (6) Table and Figure: Tables and figures are part of the manuscript and are not separated from the body of the paper.
 Put tables and figures in a place that fits the narration so that they complete the description.
 Number the tables and figures according to the order in which they appear on the text.
 Give the title of each table and figure.
 The images included in the manuscript must be of good quality.
 The figure does not stand alone and must be part of the paper.
 Please note that the figure is not documentation that is not related to the discussion of the manuscript.
-Avoid displaying images that only show the author's identity but are not associated with the activities in the narration.
+Make sure the manuscript does not display pictures that show the identity or information related to the authors.

 The printed version is printed in black and white, and the author should adjust the picture according to the conditions.
 Examples of laying and naming pictures can be seen here.

 (7) References: For good quality articles, editors require authors to use primary references (journals) with a composition of at least 80% compared to other references in the bibliography.
-Authors are asked to use the most recent works published in the last five years.
+Authors are asked to use the most recent works published in the last ten years.
 This journal does not use footnotes in the body of the manuscript, all sources of literature follow the rules of writing citation and bibliography.